 Dr.Burzawa joined the small cell/large cell neuroendocrine cervical cancer team in 2012.
 Since then, she has worked closely with Dr. Frumovitz, Naomi and other influential members to expand the project including this website as well as other research projects.

-Naomi Gonzales joined the small cell/large cell neuroendocrine cervical cancer team in 2012 and serves as the Data Coordinator for all research conducted at M.D.Anderson for the projects underway about neuroendocrine cervical cancer.
+Naomi Gonzales joined the small cell/large cell neuroendocrine cervical cancer team in 2012 and serves as the Clinical Studies Coordinator for all research conducted at M.D.Anderson for the projects underway about neuroendocrine cervical cancer.
 She has been an invaluable asset to the team.

 Small Beginnings: The story of the